KatiuscaQ/Myers_Briggs_Type_Indicator/README.md

 •	Ha = Someone’s personality cannot be determined by their tweets.

 The goal is to build a machine learning algorithm that attempts to determine someone’s personality based on their tweets.

+## Technology to be used

+The technology choseen for this project can be found [here](https://github.com/KatiuscaQ/Myers_Briggs_Type_Indicator/blob/main/technology.md)

 ## Database